joshuaar/RUDP_Share/README.md

 Undergoing new thread model ovhaul, much simpler than before.
 Will have:

--Signal thread: listens to requests and passes them off to...
+- Signal thread: listens to requests and passes them off to...
--Worker thread: receives signals and processes them.
+- Worker thread: receives signals and processes them.
 This is where program state will be kept.

 ##Features
 Can establish a connection and transfer files.